muccg/rdrf/rst/cdes.rst

 RDRF allows creation of resusable fields, which can be dropped into the definition of sections of :ref:`forms <registries>`, simply by entering their code into the elements field of the section definition (in a comma separated list).

-A DE is created by an admin user navigating to "Data Elements"  in "Settings"
+A DE is created by an admin user navigating to "Registry Common Data Elements"  in "Admin Page"

 DEs can be shared by all registries created within the framework.
 A DE definition consists of: